Palarong Pambansa: History

+BPISAA Games (1948–1973)

 The first edition of the games was held in Manila in 1948.
 Before it was called Palarong Pambansa, it was dubbed as Bureau of Public Schools-Interscholastic Athletics Association Games (BPISAA).
-It continued yearly until it was cancelled in 1957 due to the death of President Ramon Magsaysay.
-In 1958, Tagbilaran, Bohol hosted the 10th edition of the game.
-The game was again cancelled in 1972 when President Ferdinand Marcos declared martial law.
+It was hosted yearly only disrupted twice; in 1957 due to the death of President Ramon Magsaysay and in 1972 when President Ferdinand Marcos declared martial law.
 In 1973, the last BPISAA which was held in Vigan, Ilocos Sur.

+Palarong Pambansa (1974–present)

 In 1974, the Bureau of Public Schools-Interscholastic Athletics Association Games was renamed Palarong Pambansa.

-In 1980, 1984-1987 and 1999 Palarong Pambansa was not conducted.
-In 1980 Palarong Pambansa was substituted with another game called Palarong Bagong Lipunan hosted by Marikina.
-Between 1984 and 1987 the event's cancellation was due to the People Power Revolution.
+The 1980 Palarong Pambansa was not conducted was substituted with another tournament called Palarong Bagong Lipunan hosted by Marikina.